dcndn4/HW_3_Whale_Port-folio-/README_working.md

 > [] Variance vs std dev: standard deviation is the square root of variance.

-> [] Covariance vs variance: Variance is one variable.
-Covariance is 2 variables
+> [] Covariance vs variance: Variance is one variable (one stock or fund).
+Covariance is about the relationship between 2 variables (stocks or funds).

+> [] Covariance is mainly a stepping stone to calculating correlation, it isn't really useful itself.

 > [] (from Beta demo presented in class 9.28.21)

 > [] Analysis note: To work with correlation and pandas, use the seaborn library (within matplotlib)

+### Correlation -- hard-bound - varies between -1 and + 1

+The higher the correlation, the less safety there is from market volatility
+* with lower / negative  correlation, portfolio diversity is in place, which provides safety from market volatility

+Correlations:
+>      [] +1 = perfect positive relationship

+>      []  0 = perfect random relationship

+>      [] -1 = prefect negative relationship
+>

+Correlation is covariance, scaled to [-1, 1]. (~Carol Alexander, Practical Financial Econometrics, 94)(from Beta demo presented in class 9.28.21)

 ### Rolling average or moving average -